 Hero Care Network provides critical services to military members, veterans and their families

-San Diego – November 6, 2019 — As we prepare to celebrate Veterans Day, the American Red Cross recognizes those who have served our country and offers support to them at every step – from the time a service member takes the oath, through active duty, to their transition to becoming a veteran.
+SANTA ANA, Calif.
+(November 6, 2019) — As we prepare to celebrate Veterans Day, the American Red Cross recognizes those who have served our country and offers support to them at every step – from the time a service member takes the oath, through active duty, to their transition to becoming a veteran.

-“The Red Cross has supported those in uniform since our organization's founding more than 135 years ago,” said Sean Mahoney, Regional CEO of the American Red Cross of San Diego/Imperial Counties.
+“The Red Cross has supported those in uniform since our organization's founding more than 135 years ago,” said Linda Voss, Regional CEO of the Red Cross Desert to the Sea Region, which serves Orange, Riverside and San Bernardino Counties.
 “Today, we serve our nation’s military, veterans and their families through our Red Cross Hero Care Network, enabling us to provide critical services to this community across the country and around the world.”

 Military members, veterans and their families can access these Red Cross services by downloading the free Red Cross Hero Care App on any Apple or Android device.
 The Hero Care Network offers confidential services to all veterans and their families by connecting them with local, state and national resources worldwide.

 Red Cross chapters maintain relationships with key partners in their region and can connect veterans and their families with them to get the help they need.
 These vital services include responding to emergency needs for food, clothing, and shelter, referrals to counseling services, and information on veterans’ cemeteries and burial benefits.
 Find out more about Red Cross services for veterans here.

 The Red Cross Military Veteran Caregiver Network (MVCN) is also available for veterans and their caregivers to offer support for the country’s approximately 5.5 million caregivers of military and veteran wounded, ill or injured.
 See more about the MVCN here.